survivejs/site/pages/blog/151-summer-2018-events.md

 keywords: ['survivejs']
 ---

 Summer is a great time to travel and see new places.
-So far I've scheduled two events for the Summer although more may appear depending on the public interest.
+So far I've scheduled three events for the Summer although more may appear depending on the public interest.

 ## GrazJS - 06-07.06.2018